gchq/stroom-visualisations-dev/README.md

 ## Stroom Content Packs

-Stroom has an important feature allowing a set of Stroom entities (such as Visualisation and Script) to be imported as a content pack bundle.
+Stroom has an import feature allowing a set of Stroom entities (such as Visualisation and Script) to be imported as a content pack bundle.
 Stroom Visualisations Development includes a script for generating a visualisations content pack for Stroom.
 See [Building a Stroom Import Bundle](buildingImportBundle.md).

 ## Running Stroom Visualisations Development